lukso-network/docs/docs/standards/universal-profile/04-lsp6-key-manager.md

 ## Introduction

-An [ERC725Account](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-0-ERC725Account.md) on its own comes with limited usability.
-Since it is an **owned contract**, only the Account's owner can write data into it, or use it to interact with other smart contracts.
+An [ERC725Account](01-lsp0-erc725account.md) on its own comes with limited usability.
+Since it is an **owned contract**, only the Account's owner can write data into it or use it to interact with other smart contracts.

 Here comes the Key Manager.
-It is a smart contract that controls an ERC725Account, acting as its new owner.
+A smart contract that controls an ERC725Account, acting as its new owner.
 It then functions as a gateway for an ERC725Account.

 The idea is to give [permissions](#types-of-permissions) to any `address`, like Externally Owned Accounts (EOA) or smart contracts.
-These can then interact with an **ERC725Account** through the Key Manager.
-On each interaction, the Key Manager will allow or restrict access, based on the permissions set for the calling `address`.
+These can then interact with the ERC725Account **through the Key Manager**.
+The Key Manager will allow or restrict access based on the permissions set for the calling `address`.

 :x: &nbsp; **Without a Key Manager**, only the ERC725Account's owner can use its Account.